 Mindi Spencer is an Associate Professor in the Department of Health Promotion, Education, and Behavior, with a joint appointment in the Institute for Southern Studies.
 Broadly, her research focuses on how cultural and psychosocial factors influence health in older adulthood.
 She also conducts research on caregiving and mental health among American Indian and African American elders.
 Dr. Spencer is the Principal Investigator of the “Youth Empowered Against HIV!”
 Project and a partner in the “Equalize Health” LGBT cultural competence training program for health care providers.
 Dr. Spencer serves on the Lt.
 Governor's Alzheimer’s Resource Coordination Center and on the Minority Task Force of the Gerontological Society of America.

 Maggi Miller received her MS in health promotion from the University of Delaware and a PhD in epidemiology from the University of South Carolina.
 She is a research assistant professor in the Department of Epidemiology and Biostatistics.
 At the OSA, Dr. Miller manages the SC Alzheimer’s Disease Registry and focuses on aging research and program evaluation.
 Her primary responsibilities for OSA involve research, grant writing, preparation and publication of scientific manuscripts, and evaluation of current research projects.
 Her research interests include Alzheimer’s disease and related disorders, caregivers of individuals with Alzheimer’s disease, social epidemiology, survey development, and qualitative data analysis.

-Megan Mason began her career in the aging field in Adult Protective Services with the West Virginia Department of Health and Human Resources, and then as an Adult Services Program Specialist for the State.
-She has developed and revised policies, monitored legislative session to determine its impact on vulnerable adults, and educated professionals on elder abuse, neglect, and financial exploitation.
-Megan is a graduate of Marietta College with a Bachelor of Arts in Psychology, and West Virginia University with a Master of Social Work and a Graduate Certificate in Gerontology.
-She is also a Licensed Master Social Worker in the State of South Carolina and is an advocate for building capacity in the areas of domestic violence, human trafficking, elder abuse, and social work.
+Megan Byers began her career in the aging field in Adult Protective Services with the West Virginia Department of Health and Human Resources then as an Adult Services Program Specialist for the State.
+Miss Byers now serves as the Program Coordinator for the Office for the Study of Aging with the University of South Carolina.
+She has developed and revised policies and training curriculum, monitored legislative sessions to determine its impact on vulnerable adults, coordinated program design and implementation, and educated professionals on topics such as adult maltreatment and dementia.
+Miss Byers is a graduate of Marietta College with a Bachelor of Arts in Psychology, and West Virginia University with a Master of Social Work and a Graduate Certificate in Gerontology.
+She is also a Licensed Master Social Worker in the State of South Carolina.